For director-at-large: Wayne E. Jones Jr.

-Honors: National Academy of Inventors, 2020; E. Anne Nalley Northeast Region Award for Volunteer Service, 2015; ACS Fellow, 2010; ACS Distinguished Service Award, Binghamton Section, 1999; State University of New York Chancellor’s Award for Excellence in Research, 2017; Honorary Golden Key Faculty Award, 2005; State University of New York Chancellor’s Award for Excellence in Teaching, 2001; University Award for Excellence in Teaching, 2001; Who’s Who Among American Teachers, 1998; Who’s Who in Science and Engineering, 2001–; Alpha Xi Sigma Teaching Award, 1996.
+Honors: Who’s Who in Science & Engineering, 2001–; State University of New York Chancellors Award for Excellence in Research, 2017; E. Ann Nalley Northeast Region Award for Volunteer Service, 2015; ACS Fellow, 2010; Honorary Golden Key Faculty Award, 2005; State University of New York Chancellors Award for Excellence in Teaching and University Award for Excellence in Teaching, 2001; Distinguished Service Award, ACS Binghamton Section, 1999; Who’s Who Among American Teachers, 1998; Alpha Xi Sigma Teaching Award, 1996.

-Member: Member of ACS since 1989.
-American Association for the Advancement of Science.
-Materials Research Society.
-ACS Divisions: Chemical Education; Inorganic Chemistry; Polymer Chemistry.
+Member: Member of ACS since 1989; American Association for the Advancement of Science; Materials Research Society; American Society for Engineering Education; ACS divisions: Chemical Education, Inorganic Chemistry.

-Related activities: Graduate Program, director, 2006–09; Go Green Institute, director, 2008–; Undergraduate Program, chair, 1996–2001; State University of New York Faculty Access to Computing Technology Advisory Committee, 2001–06; special issue of Journal of Educational Technology Systems, guest editor, 2005–08; Center for Advanced Microelectronics Manufacturing, education director, 2006–09; Science Olympiad, volunteer, 1996–2009; Science Olympiad, PR chair, 2005–09; Chemistry Olympiad, coordinator, 1995–98.
-Author of over 125 publications and book chapters, 9 patents, approximately 245 invited lectures, and organizer or co-organizer of 8 national and international symposia in inorganic chemistry, polymer chemistry, and chemical education.
+Related activities: Go Green Institute, director, 2008–; graduate program director and Center for Advanced Microelectronics Manufacturing, education director, 2006–09; Science Olympiad, PR chair, 2005–09; Science Olympiad, volunteer, 1996–2009; Journal of Educational Technology Systems, guest editor of special issue, 2005–08; SUNY Faculty Access to Computing Technology Advisory Committee, 2001–06; undergraduate program chair, 1996–2001; Chemistry Olympiad, coordinator, 1995–98.
+Author of over 150 publications and book chapters; nine patents; approximately 245 invited lectures; organizer or co-organizer of eight national and international symposia in inorganic chemistry, polymer chemistry, and chemical education.

 Jones’s statement

-It is an honor to have been nominated to continue my service to the American Chemical Society as director-at-large on the Board of Directors.
-As a mid-career chemist with over 30 years of experience across the chemistry enterprise in ACS, academe, and start-up companies, my goal is to focus on members and support the resources to help them succeed professionally.
+It is an honor to have been nominated to serve the American Chemical Society as director-at-large on the board of directors.
+As a midcareer chemist with over 20 years of experience across the chemistry enterprise in ACS, education, and start-up companies, my goal is to focus on members and support the resources to help them succeed professionally.

-Members are the lifeblood of a more vibrant and diverse ACS, and it is critical that they be involved in ways that reflect our core values.
-In my service as a member and chair of several national ACS committees, on the Board of Directors, and as a facilitator of strategic planning retreats, I have been particularly impressed by the unique power that member engagement plays in moving ACS forward.

-We are actively identifying more opportunities for members across the chemistry enterprise to engage with ACS and improve people’s lives through the transforming power of chemistry.
-As the chair of the Professional and Member Relations Committee of the board, I have appreciated working with colleagues in governance and beyond to look internally at the barriers and missed opportunities to expand the diversity of membership and to expand our commitment to diversity, equity, inclusivity, and respect in all aspects of the society and chemistry enterprise.
-Most recently, I have worked with fellow board members, including ACS president Judith C. Giordan, to establish the Industry Member Advisory Board, to take a deep dive into the needs of chemists working across the commercial enterprise and provide more value and opportunity for engagement through ACS activities and services.

-Education remains the key to advancing the broader chemistry enterprise and its practitioners, and ACS has a powerful role to play in supporting diverse communities of learners and educators now and in the future.
-I am committed to leveraging concerted efforts across ACS to support education and outreach from K–12 through college, graduate school, and beyond.
-The resulting insights and approaches, combined with strategic investments in research-based activities, will enhance our educational portfolio and support educators.
-Having participated actively in division and local section education activities throughout my career, I am excited about opportunities to expand the impact of initiatives such as the National Science Foundation-supported “Get the Facts Out” project and the ACS Bridge Project.
-As chair of two regional meetings, I worked hard to ensure that programming included research-based teaching, undergraduate research, and interactive workshops—areas that I continue to support and expand at the national level.
-We now have opportunities to implement the use of culturally aware mentoring practices and support the expanded use of the career planning tool ChemIDP beyond the graduate and postdoctoral levels.
-ACS can help to bring mentorship and career programming to our education community.
+Education is the key to advancing the broader chemistry enterprise and its practitioners, and ACS has a powerful role to play in this arena.
+Strategic and research-based educational investments will enhance our current portfolio of activities.
+Having participated actively in division and local section education activities throughout my career, I have seen opportunities to enhance programming at the local and regional levels.
+As chair of two regional meetings, I worked hard to ensure that programming included research-based teaching, undergraduate research, and interactive workshops—areas that I will support and expand at the national level.
+We should also become more involved at the graduate and postdoctoral level with professional development programs such as ChemIDP.
+Graduate students and young professionals need more than academic experience.
+ACS can help bring mentoring and career programming to this critical segment of our education community.

-Collaborative endeavors will advance jobs and career development across disciplines that employ chemical professionals now and in the future.
-Our advocacy efforts, which are benefiting employees and businesses as we transition to a post-COVID-19 workforce, need to incorporate the global community in which we work.
-The ACS Institute—an outcome of our Next Generation Leadership Task Force—is expanding to encompass leadership development programming and address new personal and professional development needs identified by members.
-This partnership across ACS Publications, CAS, and Membership continues to map and develop the many different types of assets that ACS can offer.
-ACS is positioned to play a bigger role in using online methods to deliver professional development, as well as connect and help individuals network and get access to new opportunities.
+Jobs and career development across disciplines that employ chemical professionals is a global challenge that ACS can help address.
+While chemistry employment may be strong relative to other segments, there is much work to be done.
+Programming and support for members and chemistry professionals going through career changes and downsizing are critical, and this need is only growing.
+Activities at the national, regional, and local levels targeting this group, as well as recent graduates, should be supported.
+We can help chemical professionals explore career options away from the bench and opportunities for starting their own businesses or working with start-ups.
+ACS can play a bigger role in using online methods to deliver professional development, as well as connect and help individuals network and get access to new opportunities.

 Thank you for the opportunity to continue to work with you and my fellow councilors in support of the ACS mission and vision.
 Ultimately, the director-at-large position is an opportunity to represent you directly on the board.
 We truly can have an impact for our members, and I look forward to learning more about your ideas to advance the chemical enterprise.
-Please reach out to me at wayne.e.jones.jr@gmail.com with challenges, ideas, or questions that we can address together.
+You can always reach me at wayne.e.jones.jr@gmail.com.

 Join the conversation